UKAS accredited Legionella testing services and water analysis with quick results

 - Poor or inadequate management including training and awareness

-Regular water sampling is the most effective way to determine water quality and test for the presence of legionella bacteria.
+Regular water sampling is the most effective way to determine water quality and test for the presence of legionella bacteria in your water system.
 Without testing the water, you are unable to identify water quality and therefore you are unable to determine whether your water management and legionella control is sufficient.
 With periodic legionella testing, you are able to demonstrate that your water management and legionella control procedures are suitable and the water in your water system is fit for purpose.

 All our water samples are tested in UKAS accredited laboratories as standard and we are able to carry out tests on a wide range of microbiological samples and chemical testing services.
 Below are just some of the water systems that we can test for Legionella: